wallarm/product-documentation/docs/latest/user-guides/ip-lists/overview.md

 ## Algorithm of IP lists processing

-In any [filtering mode](../../admin-en/configure-wallarm-mode.md), the WAF node inspects whether source IPs of incoming requests matches entries of IP lists as follows:
+In any [filtration mode](../../admin-en/configure-wallarm-mode.md), the WAF node inspects whether source IPs of incoming requests matches entries of IP lists as follows:

 * Request filtering is **disabled** or performed in **monitoring mode**: